Dynamics of interacting bosons: a compact review: Fock space approximation

-for \textit{some} function $k_t (x,y)$.
-They considered initial Fock space states of the form \bq \Phi(0)=W^*(\sqrt{N}\varphi_0)T^*(k_0)\Omega \eq which are, a priori, more general than coherent states.
+which are, a priori, more general than coherent states.
 In particular, by choosing $k_0=0$ one obtains a coherent state as an initial state.
 Their idea was to approximate the Fock space many-body evolution

 by an effective quadratic evolution that would capture the creation and evolution of correlations.
 To this end, Grillakis and Machedon postulate that

 for some phase $\xi(t)$.
 Next, they introduce the so-called reduced dynamics